davisge2/bookstore/README.md

 - AJAX modals for creating and updating books without leaving the page.
 - Dynamic search fields backed by [Select2](https://select2.org/).
 - Example fixtures to populate the database with demo data located in `catalog/fixtures`.
+- Built-in authentication with registration, profile management and password reset.

 The models used by the catalog are defined in `catalog/models.py`: